Rhodes University Faculty of Humanities

 Who would we propose should be responsible for interpreting, summarising and critically engaging with this information?
 Who is competent to evaluate the sources of information, to synthesise it to render its essence, to compare and contrast it with other information and to suggest authoritatively what it all means?
 Who, if not the graduate of English literature, art history, political studies, philosophy, history or anthropology?

-See also North West University NWU Languages Education Department
+See also University of Stellenbosch Physics Department

 Knowledge is not only about technological innovation; it is also about being able to make informed choices about priorities and the impact of technology on human lives.
 The problem of HIV/Aids, for instance, is not simply a medical problem that will be addressed with a technical solution.
 We can see from the differential impact the virus has had in differing social and political contexts that it is also a social and political problem; addressing the virus entails solutions that are informed by understanding human behaviour, political-decision making and so on.